Saturday, 14 October 2017

-2017 is on course to be the deadliest year on record.
+2017 on course to be deadliest on record for land defenders

 Environmental activists, wildlife rangers and indigenous leaders are locked in fierce conflicts with mining, logging and agricultural companies in hundreds of places around the world.
 The Guardian is working with watchdog Global Witness to record all the deaths in 2017, and this week that figure reached 153 with a spate of killings across three continents.